rf20008/TheDiscordMathProblemBotRepo/PRIVACY_POLICY.md

 # Definitions
 "the bot" means The Discord Math Problem Bot.
 "you" means the user / the person who is reading this Policy.
-"me/I" means @rf20008 (however, when there are other maintainers, this will definitely change)
+"me/I" means @rf20008 (however, when there are more maintainers, this will definitely change)

 ## Why I store your data